lindosystems/lindoapi.jl/README.md

 * OTHER_ERROR
 	* LS_STATUS_UNKNOWN

-`raw_status(model)` This function will return the Lindo termination status.
-For more detail on the Lindo termination status see Model Status  table on pages 22-23 in the [manual](https://www.lindo.com/downloads/PDF/API.pdf).
+`raw_status(model)` This function will return the LINDO termination status.
+For more detail on the LINDO termination status, see the Model Status table on pages 22-23 in the [LINDO API manual](https://www.lindo.com/downloads/PDF/API.pdf).

 ```julia
 julia> JuMP.raw_status(model)